Welcome to Year 4!

 News and reminders

 Reading every day is the most important part of learning at home.
 Please log each book you read by filling in the grid in your home learning book and complete one activity each week.
+You can also write a book recommendation on the stream of your Google Classroom if you wish to.

 In Goldcrest class, we are expecting children to practise their times tables on TTRockstars for 10 minutes every day.